1. Concepts

 Public Forms

-Sometimes you want to collect data from the public or a specific user within a stub process.
+Sometimes you want to collect data from the public or from a specific user within a stub process.

 Features